-Worthy of note in this reference architecture is the ability to place kdb+ processing functions either in one GCP instance or distributed around many GCP instances.
+Worthy of note in this reference architecture is the ability to place kdb+ processing functions either in one Google Cloud instance or distributed around many Google Cloud instances.
 The ability for kdb+ processes to communicate with each other through kdb+’s built-in language primitives, allows for this flexibility in final design layouts.
 The transport method between kdb+ processes and all overall external communication is done through low-level TCP/IP sockets.
-If two components are on the same GCP instance, then local Unix sockets can be used to reduce communication overhead.
+If two components are on the same Google Cloud instance, then local Unix sockets can be used to reduce communication overhead.

 - more transparent cost management

 - access to management/infrastructure tools built by Google

 - quick hardware allocation